 Article by Sam Gebert – Nurse Continence Specialist

-Sam Gebert is a Nurse Continence Specialist at the Continence Foundation of Australia Victorian Branch – Victorian Continence Resource Centre.
+Sam Gebert is a Nurse Continence Specialist.
 Sam is a passionate advocate of men’s health, with a speciality in men’s continence and sexual health.
 He joins us after working at Movember in the Prostate Cancer program of TrueNTH where he care-coordinated an Australia wide telehealth program.

 To find your nearest service, or for more information you can call the National Continence Helpline on 1800 330 066.